Genealogy resources - Maps and parish histories

 1830 – St. Martin, St. Martin

-St. Martin in Brown County was the second parish established in the Archdiocese.
-As early as 1820, several Catholic families had settled upon land thirty miles northeast of Cincinnati on the east branch of the Little Miami river.
-Father Kundig was sent to St. Martin to organize a parish in 1830, and completed the church in 1831.
+St. Martin in Brown County marked the second parish established in the Archdiocese.
+By 1820, numerous Catholic families had settled on land situated thirty miles northeast of Cincinnati, along the east branch of the Little Miami river.
+In 1830, Father Kundig was dispatched to St. Martin to orchestrate the formation of a parish, culminating in the completion of the church in 1831.

 1832 – St. Stephen, Hamilton

-Inspired by preaching by Bishop Fenwick and Father Mullon at the courthouse, the inhabitants of Hamilton established the third parish in the Archdiocese.
-Ground was bought and a church building erected, which was finished in 1836.
+Moved by the preaching of Bishop Fenwick and Father Mullon at the courthouse, the residents of Hamilton founded the third parish in the Archdiocese.
+They purchased land and constructed a church building, which was completed in 1836.

 1834 – St. Augustine, Minster

-A colony of German immigrants, mostly from Munster, Westphalia, settled in 1831.
-Served by Father Horstmann as a mission for some time, the inhabitants then built a log church and served the nearby communities as the first parish established in the northern counties of Auglaize, Mercer, Shelby, and Darke.
+In 1831, a group of German immigrants, predominantly from Munster, Westphalia, established a colony.
+Initially served as a mission by Father Horstmann, the settlers later constructed a log church.
+This church served as the inaugural parish in the northern counties of Auglaize, Mercer, Shelby, and Darke, catering to the surrounding communities.

 1836 – Sts.
 Peter & Paul, Petersburg

-The second foundation of Father Horstmann was the congregation of Petersburg, about one mile south of Freyburg and two and a half miles northeast of Botkins.
-Here a log chapel was built in 1836 but the formal organization did not occur until later, in 1840.
+Father Horstmann’s second endeavor was the establishment of the congregation in Petersburg, located approximately one mile south of Freyburg and two and a half miles northeast of Botkins.
+Although a log chapel was constructed in 1836, the formal organization of the parish did not take place until 1840.

 1836 – St. John, Maria Stein

-When the constitution of St. Augustine, Minster was drawn up, it also included a consideration of the neighboring settlement at Maria Stein, which could receive ministrations of the pastor of Minster.
-A log church was constructed the following year.
+When the constitution of St. Augustine in Minster was formulated, it also encompassed the neighboring settlement of Maria Stein, where the pastor of Minster could provide services.
+Subsequently, a log church was erected the following year.

 1837 – St. Patrick, Fayetteville